loosebazooka/actions-issue-creation-test/.github/RELEASE/plugin_release_checklist.md

 title: Plugin Release {{ env.RELEASE_NAME }}
 labels: release
 ---

+- [ ] ⚠️ Ensure the release process has succeeded before proceeding

+## GCS
 - [ ] Run the `update_gcs_latest.sh` scripts in the {{ env.PROJECT_NAME }} projects to update GCS with the latest version number

 ## Github